 Edward Shin – Co-Founder and Managing Partner

 As a Managing Partner, Shin is responsible for many of the 800 Exchange’s business development and executive operations.
 With a background in corporate finance, Shin also oversees many of the financial operations of the company.
-Having spent time with companies including Merrill Lynch, Morgan Stanley, the Atlantis Discovery Partners, Cambridge Funding and Hall of Fame Publishing, Shin’s broad expertise in start-up companies and entrepreneurship is one of the reasons why the 800 Exchange is so successful today.
+Having spent time with Merrill Lynch, Morgan Stanley, the Atlantis Discovery Partners, Cambridge Funding, and Hall of Fame Publishing, Shin’s broad expertise in start-up companies and entrepreneurship is one of the reasons why the 800 Exchange is so successful today.

 Chris Smith – Co-Founder and Managing Partner

 Chris Smith, co-founder and Managing Partner of the 800 Exchange, is responsible for its innovative technology platform and its media operations.
 Smith also heads the creative team responsible for writing the scripts and producing the commercials on the air for our clients.

 Smith is best known for his work as one of the pioneers in the voice lead marketplace for predominate lead exchanges online.
 Having helped develop many platforms and seeing innovations that were needed in the direct response industry, Smith teamed up with Shin to create what is now one of the largest live voice lead generation platforms in the nation.
 Smith also an extensive background as a co-founder in multiple paid search and SEO companies that has driven millions of organic search revenue per year for the major search engines.

 Smith also works with his media team to ensure that the 800 Exchange is at the forefront of market research and providing the highest quality media for their clients.
 This level of expertise and dedication to perfecting the advertising experience for the 800 Exchange has translated into unprecedented success in a time where economic uncertainty has dominated the American business world.